-Proposed Multi-Family Zoning Section to Comply with the MBTA Communities Act Planning Board Public Hearing Draft, March 5, 2024
+Proposed Multi-Family Zoning Section to Comply with the MBTA Communities Act Planning Board Public Hearing Draft, March 21, 2024

-- 8.4 MBTA Communities Multi-family Housing Overlay - 8.4.1.
+8.4 MBTA Communities Multi-family Housing Overlay

+8.4.1.
 Purpose

 The purpose of the MBTA Communities Multi-family Overlay District (MCMOD) is to allow multi-family housing as-of-right in accordance with Section 3A of the Zoning Act (Massachusetts General Laws Chapter 40A).
-The MCMOD provides for as-ofright multi-family housing to accomplish the following purposes:
+The MCMOD provides for as-of-right multi-family housing to accomplish the following purposes:

 - 8.4.1.1.
 To increase the supply of housing in West Newbury. - 8.4.1.2.
 To increase the diversity of housing in West Newbury so that it better meets the needs of people across age groups, abilities, household compositions, and income levels. - 8.4.1.3.
 To ensure that multi-family housing minimizes harm to environmental, historic, and cultural resources. - 8.4.1.4.
-To ensure that the design of sites and buildings for multi-family housing supports a good quality of life for occupants and abutters through:

-a. efficient and attractive site circulation that balances the needs of all modes of travel, b. environmentally sustainable public and private open spaces that fulfill specific ecological, recreational, or scenic functions, c. durable buildings whose massing, and placement shapes human-scaled streets and open spaces while reflecting local building vernacular, d. and parking that is convenient but that does not dominate the experience of the site.
+To ensure that the design of sites and buildings for multi-family housing supports a good quality of life for occupants and abutters through: - a. efficient and attractive site circulation that balances the needs of all modes of travel, - b. environmentally sustainable public and private open spaces that fulfill specific ecological, recreational, or scenic functions, - c. durable buildings whose massing, and placement shapes human-scaled streets and open spaces while reflecting local building vernacular, - d. and parking that is convenient but that does not dominate the experience of the site. - 8.4.1.5.

-- 8.4.1.5.
 To allow new homes in locations with adequate public infrastructure including streets, sidewalks, and water infrastructure. - 8.4.1.6.
 To increase the municipal tax base through private investment in new residential developments.

 - 8.4.1.7.
 To support the vibrancy of West Newbury's village center by allowing new homes close to it. - 8.4.2.
 Establishment and Applicability - 8.4.2.1.
-The MCMOD is an overlay district with a land area of approximately acres.
-It is superimposed over the underlying zoning district(s) and is shown on the Zoning Map. - 8.4.2.2.
-Subdistricts.
-The MCMOD contains the following subdistricts which are shown on the Zoning Map: - a.
-Neighborhood - b.
-Mixed-Use - 8.4.2.3.
+The MCMOD is an overlay district.
+It is superimposed over the underlying zoning district(s) and is shown on the Zoning Map.
+It includes: - a.
+Parcel number 001U 0000 00380, otherwise known as 317 Main Street, with a land area of approximately 14.78 acres, and - b.
+Parcel number 0020 0000 00410, otherwise known as 187 Main Street, with a land area of approximately 19 acres. - 8.4.2.2.
 Applicability of MCMOD.
-An applicant may develop multi-family housing located within a MCMOD in accordance with the provisions of this Section 8.4. - 8.4.2.4.
-The provisions of this section apply only to developments on land located within a MCMOD where the property owner has elected to comply with the requirements of the overlay district, rather than complying with those of the underlying zoning district. - 8.4.2.5.
+An applicant may develop multi-family housing located within a MCMOD in accordance with the provisions of this Section 8.4.
+Any project proposed under this Section must include multi-family housing. - 8.4.2.3.
+The provisions of this section apply only to developments on land located within a MCMOD where the property owner has elected to comply with the requirements of the overlay district, rather than complying with those of the underlying zoning district. - 8.4.2.4.
 Relationship to Underlying Zoning.
 Provisions of this section supersede those of the underlying zoning.
 If there is a conflict between the provisions of this section and provisions found elsewhere in the Zoning Bylaw, the provisions of this section shall apply.
 All other provisions of the Zoning Bylaw governing the respective underlying zoning district(s) shall remain in full force, except that no special permit shall be required for multi-family housing, or any accessory use typically associated with multi-family housing, in a MCMOD.
-Uses that are not identified in Section 8.4 are governed by the requirements of the underlying zoning district(s). - 8.4.3.
+Uses that are not identified in Section 8.4 are governed by the requirements of the underlying zoning district(s).

+8.4.3.
 Definitions.

 For purposes of this Section 8.4, the following definitions shall apply.
+All other specialized terms shall be defined by Section 2 of this Bylaw.